clbarnes/jeiss-convert/README.md

         pass
 ```

-There are additional helper methods for reading metadata from a pandas.DataFrame.
+Jeiss microscopes can generate CSV files containing additional metadata.
+These can be matched to a .dat file based on the acquisition date and time.

+This package contains helper methods for matching a .dat's acquisition datetime to a row of a `pandas.DataFrame` representing these CSVs.
 DataFrames must have string `"Date"` and `"Time"` columns
 in `dd/mm/YYYY` and `HH:MM:SS` format respectively.